ibexa/documentation-developer/docs/customer_management/cp_page_builder.md

 ### Customer Portal container

-First, you need to create a root folder for Customer Portals, its location ID will be later specified in the configuration as [a tree root](multisite_configuration.md#location-tree).
+First, you need to create a root folder for Customer Portals, its location ID needs to be later specified in the configuration as [a tree root](multisite_configuration.md#location-tree).
 To do it, go to **Content** -> **Content structure**, and select **Create content**.
 There you will see two possibilities **Customer Portal** and **Customer Portal Page**.